bright/new-www/_posts/2019-07-16-is-outsourced-software-development-the-best-choice-for-me.md

 This might be a good solution if you’re looking to develop a simple project that won’t need ongoing, complex maintenance.

-You might hit the jackpot by working with freelancers who come highly recommended by someone you know or a reputable online commustnity.
+You might hit the jackpot by working with freelancers who come highly recommended by someone you know or a reputable online community.
 From a pragmatic point of view, working with such a person might also be cost-effective.

 You’ll also quickly notice that top-rated freelancers are some of the most insightful, enthusiastic developers in the game.
 No wonder – doing project-based work for diverse clients requires them to be inventive and stay informed if they want to stand out on the market.